 Disadvantages of a severance tax include:

 - The volatile nature of markets makes it risky to depend on the revenue from year to year; and

 - The tax is not horizontally equitable since non-minerals producers with the same income may pay different taxes.

 The severance tax is a percentage of the gross value of the resource.
 The taxes on natural gas and oil (from 1 to 7 percent of value) are the most important, but Oklahoma also levies taxes on uranium and ores.
 The gross production tax was first put in place in 1908.
 Rates were eventually increased to seven percent in 1971.
 In the later 1990s, lower rates were created for periods of low oil and gas prices.
 In recent years, the Legislature has created a number of tax rebates and exemptions to encourage and subsidize certain forms of productions, such as horizontally-drilled wells and 3-D seismic shoots.
-In 2014, the Legislature lowered the tax rate for most production to 2 percent for the first 36 months of production and then returning to the full seven percent rate.
+In 2014, the Legislature lowered the How much tax is paid for each unit of activity being taxed.
+For example, a... for most production to 2 percent for the first 36 months of production and then returning to the full seven percent rate.
 In 2016 the Legislature eliminated a gross production tax rebate for economically at-risk (also known as stripper) wells.
-There also is a 1 percent excise tax on petroleum above the gross production tax.
+There also is a 1 percent A per-unit tax paid when a specific good (such as a gallon of gasoline) is... on petroleum above the gross production tax.